akashkushwaha02/ctruh-assignment/README.md

 # ctruh-assignment

--Steps to run project
+Steps to run project

 `npm i`

 `npm run dev`

--I have completed following things:-
+## I have completed following things:-

 1.Implemented React webpage and color picker using react-color-pkg 2.A 2D element overlayed on the canvas which is a 2 digit number that can be dynamically changed by clicking button.